Report of Birth

 The following documents are required:

-- Evidence of your child’s birth – original and two copies.
+- Evidence of your child’s birth – original and three copies.

-- Evidence of U.S. citizenship of the parent(s) – original and two copies.
+- Evidence of U.S. citizenship of the parent(s) – original and three copies.

 - Evidence of parents' marriage, if they are married – original and one copy.